-Workbook Cost of Book End of August.
-Other Special Charges Asse ssed Periodically (Field Trip, Transportation, etc.) Mu Alpha Theta New Full Member \$40.00 End of first 9 weeks.
-Old Full Member \$30.00 End of first 9 weeks.
-Associate Member \$25.00 End of first 9 weeks.
-Student Council \$20.00 End of first 9 weeks.
-Beta Club New Member \$35.00 End of first 9 weeks.
-Old Member \$25.00 End of first 9 weeks.
-National Honor Society \$35.00 End of second 9 weeks.
-FCA Club \$20.00 End of first 9 weeks.
-Quiz Bowl Team \$25.00 End of first 9 weeks.
-Art Club \$10.00 End of 1st 9 weeks.
-Parking Permit \$30.00 End of 1st full week.
-Painted Parking Space Permit (Seniors Only) \$50.00 End of 1st full week.
-Additional Vehicle Parking P ermit \$10.00 End of 1st full week.
-Parking without a permit \$5.00 fine + purchase a parking permit.
-Class Dues \$2.00 End of first 9 weeks.
-FBLA Dues \$35.00 Due by Sept.
-30. CCCTC Student Organization ı Fee \$30.00 End of first 9 weeks.
-National Technical Honor So ciety \$25.00 End of first 9 weeks.
-Tri-M Club Dues \$10.00 End of first 9 weeks.
-Drama Club Dues \$50.00 End of first 9 weeks.
-Senior Class Fee \$25.00 End of first 9 weeks.
+Mu Alpha Theta New Member \$40.00 End of first 9-weeks.
+Old Member \$30.00 End of first 9-weeks.
+Associate Member \$25.00 End of first 9-weeks.
+National Honor Sc ociety \$35.00 End of second 9-weeks.
+National Technica l Honor Society \$25.00 End of first 9-weeks.
+Parking Permit \$30.00 While spaces are available.
+Additional Park ing Permit \$10.00 While spaces are available.
+Painted Parking Sp pace Permit (Seniors Only) \$50.00 End of first full week.
+Parking without a Permit \$ 5.00 fine plus p urchase a parking permit.
+Quiz Bowl Team \$25.00 End of first 9-weeks.
+Senior Class Fee ( Stoles, Stole Embroidery, \$25.00\$ End of first 9-weeks Honor Cards, and Honor Pens) Show Choir Fee \$30.00 per year End of September Student Council \$30.00 End of first 9-weeks.
+Tri-M Club Dues \$10.00 End of first 9-weeks.
+Other Special Charges Assessed Periodically (Field Trip, Transportation, etc.) tion, etc.)

-REPLACEMENT AND DAMAGE COSTS FOR DISTRICT FURNISHED CHROMEBOOKS

-(These fees are district-wide.)
+REPLACEMENT AND DAMAGE COSTS FOR DISTRICT FURNISHED CHROMEBOOKS (These fees are district-wide.)

 If a Chromebook is lost, stolen, destroyed or otherwise not returned to the District, a replacement fee will be charged.
-The amount of this replacement fee shall be based upon an average life of not less than four years.
-The amount of the replacement fee shall reflect a 25 percent discount off of the full replacement cost of the device for each subsequent year based on the following table:
+The amount of this replacement fee shall be based upon the Google management license average lifespan of 6 years.
+The amount of the replacement fee shall reflect a 25 percent discount off of the full replacement cost of the device based on the original purchase price for each subsequent year based on the following table:

-Years Used Description Fee Amount 0 Years Device used less than 1 year Full replacement cost 1 Year Device used at least 1 year but less than 2 years Full replacement cost x 75% 2 Years Device used at least 2 years but less than 3 years Full replacement cost x 50% 3 Years Device used at least 3 years but less than 4 years Full replacement cost x 25 percent 4 Years + Devices used at least 4 years or more Full replacement cost x 25 percent
+Years Used Description Fee Amount 0 Years Device used less than 1 year Full replacement cost 1 Year Device used at least 1 year but less than 2 years Full replacement cost x 80% 2 Years Device used at least 2 years but less than 3 years Full replacement cost x 60% 3 Years Device used at least 3 years but less than 4 years Full replacement cost x 40% 4 Years + Devices used at least 4 years or more but less than 5 years.
+Full replacement cost x 20% 5 Years + Devices used at least 5 years or more Full replacement cost x 20%